 Some words can be hard to understand.

 You can ask someone to read this information with you.

 Below are services and supports for First Nations peoples.

 Translation and interpreter services

-Translating and Interpreting Service provide onsite and on phone interpreting.
+The Translating and Interpreting Service provides onsite and on phone interpreting.